How to Ship Live Reptiles

 You can drop it off at your local FedEx Ship Center (aka “hub”); however, do NOT drop it off at a FedEx Office store or any other retail outlet.
 They are not authorized to handle live shipments and will typically refuse and/or cause delays.

-Alternatively, you can contact Redline Shipping to arrange for FedEx to come directly to your home or office and pick up the package for you.
+Alternatively, you can contact your reptile shipping service to arrange for FedEx to come directly to your home or office and pick up the package for you.
 The $5 fee is probably worth the time saved.